UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 And I think I also semi-stalked his girlfriend at some point on Instagram, (now I’m just stalking her because I actually think she’s way cooler than him).

-Anyways, my point is, I ended up giving up.
-I told myself I wouldn’t give up, but I did, so here I am.
+Anyways, my point is, I ended up giving up - I told myself I wouldn’t give up, but I did, so here I am.

 **Maybe “giving up” was exactly what led me here** - to creating Learn With Locals.

 I think it was perhaps an inevitable path that finally led me to stop chasing down a job with Airbnb.

-### I got tired of trying to land a job with Airbnb when obviously they didn't care
+### I got tired of trying to land a job with a company that didn't seem to care

 I got tired of trying.
 In my last attempt, I didn’t create a standard Cover Letter - no way, I created an entire website with wix.com and hooked it up with google analytics to track visits.